Early computer game history often gets overlooked.

 SCELBI’s Galaxy Game For The “8008”/”8080” (1976) from SCELBI Computer Consulting.

+Although SCELBI wasn’t the first to sell a stand-alone game on paper, but they were the first to professionally package it.
 The stand-alone games offered by other companies were merely packets of Xeroxed pages with a single staple in the corner.
 But not SCELBI.
 SCELBI gave Galaxy the full book treatment, complete with real binding and an actual cover.

 SCELBI’s Galaxy Game For The “6800” (1977) from SCELBI, front and back.